 Cross-country skiers and snowshoers may also use snowmobile trails.
 Snowmobilers should slow down when approaching and passing skiers or snowshoers.

 General information on cross-country skiing and snowshoeing includes how-to and safety tips and links to rules & regulations

 Cross-country skiing and snowshoeing are available on all trails in the Black River Wild Forest and the easement tracts.

 When traveling on designated snowmobile trails, skiers and snowshoers should be alert for snowmobiles.
 Move to the side of the trail to allow snowmobiles to pass.

 General information on horseback riding includes safety tips and rules & regulations

-A 6-mile designated horse route from the McKeever Parking Area (on Wolf Lake Landing Road) heads east along the South Branch Trail to the Remsen Falls Trail, then along the Remsen Falls Trail to Wolf Lake Landing Road, then back south along the road back to the parking area.
+A 6-mile designated horse route from the McKeever Parking Area (on Wolf Lake Landing Road) heads east along the South Branch Trail to the Remsen Falls Trail, then along the Remsen Falls Trail to Wolf Lake Landing Road, then south along the road back to the parking area.

 General information on animals includes links to information about birds, mammals, fish, reptiles, amphibians and insects that inhabit or migrate through the state.